 Pamela Pauly Chinnis was elected as the first woman to serve as President of the House of Deputies in 1991.
 She had previously served as a major figure in the Episcopal Church’s successful Venture in Mission campaign, as president of the Episcopal Churchwomen, and had been elected as the first female Vice-President of the House in 1985.
 She served as President during a time when the Episcopal Church was being pulled apart by issues concerning sexuality, governance and centralization of authority, and a major financial scandal.
 Mrs. Chinnis' leadership of the General Convention and the Executive Council, and her support for the presiding bishop at a time of severe testing, marked her significant place as a lay leader, and established the value and legitimacy of full participation of the House of Deputies in stable Church governance.
 It was Chinnis’ belief that all Episcopalians should have access to the life and governance of the Church.
 She served as President of the House of Deputies through 2000.
 In addition to housing official General Convention and House of Deputies records covering the period of Chinnis' tenure, the Archives also serves as the repository for her personal papers, which cover the period 1940–2000.

 Born in Franklin, Kentucky, and raised in Nashville, Tennessee, John Claypool received his undergraduate degree in philosophy from Baylor University.
 His theological training took place at Southern Baptist Seminary in Louisville, and the Episcopal Theological Seminary of the Southwest in Austin.
 Claypool was ordained to the ministry in 1953 and served as pastor of five Baptist Churches in Kentucky, Tennessee, Texas and Mississippi.
 After being ordained an Episcopal priest in 1986, the Rev. Claypool served as Rector of Saint Luke's Episcopal Church in Birmingham for nearly 14 years.
 He later joined the faculty of Mercer University's School of Theology as Professor of Homiletics, a position he held until his death on September 3, 2005.
 Claypool was widely admired for his preaching skills, and his message of theological inclusiveness.
 Mrs. Ann Claypool (now Beard) donated her husband’s papers to the Archives in 2011.
 The papers cover the period 1953–2005 and include a large archive of audiovisual recordings, indexed sermons, correspondence, books, and scrapbooks.
+The Archives marked the opening of the Claypool Papers with a special exhibit on the life of this much admired preacher.

 The Very Rev. David B. Collins, dean emeritus of the Cathedral of St. Philip in Atlanta, served as President of the House of Deputies from 1985–1991.
 A graduate of the University of South, he served as dean of St. Philip's from 1966–1984.
 Episcopalians fondly remember his role as chaplain to the Atlanta Braves.
 In addition to housing official General Convention and House of Deputies records covering the period of Collins' tenure, the Archives' holdings of Dean Collins' papers include personal audio recordings of selected House debates and proceedings as well as copies of his 1996 autobiography, There is a Lad Here.